APPFL/APPFL/README.md

 </p>

-Advanced Privacy-Preserving Federated Learning (APPFL) is an open-source software framework that allows research communities to implement, test, and validate various ideas for privacy-preserving federated learning (PPFL).
+Advanced Privacy-Preserving Federated Learning (APPFL) is an open-source software framework that allows research communities to implement, test, and validate different aspects of privacy-preserving federated learning (PPFL).
 With this framework, developers and/or users can

 - train a user-defined neural network model on **decentralized data with differential privacy**,